vytasrgl/ChatScript/wiki/ChatScript-Json.md

 ## Accessing JSON structures

-### `^jsonpath(string id)`
+### `^jsonpath`( string id )
-string is a description of how to walk JSON.
-Id is the name of the node you want to start at (typically returned from `^jsonopen` or `^jsonparse`).
+`string` is a description of how to walk JSON.
+`id` is the name of the node you want to start at (typically returned from `^jsonopen` or `^jsonparse`).

 Array values are accessed using typical array notation like `[3]` and object fields using dotted notation.
 A simple path access might look like this: `[1].id` which means take the root object passed as id, e.g., `ja-1`, get the 2nd index value (arrays are 0-based in JSON).
 That value is expected to be an object, so return the value corresponding to the id field of that object.
 In more complex situations, the value of id might itself be an object or an array, which you could continue indexing like `[1].id.firstname`.

 You can walk an array by using `[$$index]` and varying the value of `$$index`.
 When you access an array element, you have to quote the text because it consists of multiple tokens to